17 Ways to Ease into Summer

 Hosting a backyard movie night or visiting a drive-in movie theater is a super simple way to ease into summer.

-I know a lot of cities used to offer movies on the lawn in the town square.
-Check your local events page to see if those are still being offered this summer or host your own event.
+I know a lot of cities offer movies on the lawn near the town square.
+So, check your local events page to see if those are still being offered this summer or host your own event.

 Make sure to pack your favorite movie snacks, drinks, blankets, pillows, and bug spray so you’ll be comfortable no matter what the venue.